noahkawaguchi/spur/README.md

 ## Testing

 The project is tested with Rust's native test framework and Mockall in the Tokio runtime.
+Some tests use ephemeral PostgreSQL containers, so a running Docker daemon is required.

-- Run tests: `cargo test` (The development database must be running.)
+- Run tests: `just test`
 - Show coverage: `just coverage`

 Due to the decoupled design, the testing strategy focuses on dependency injection using a combination of automatic mocks from the `mockall` crate and manual mocks.

-SQL schemas and queries are tested using ephemeral test databases in Docker.
+Tests and other code quality checks run with each pull request and merge into main using GitHub Actions, and all checks must pass before a branch is merged or the container image is deployed.

 ## Security and Safety